-In 2011, Tony Da’s pottery and paintings were the focus of an exhibit entitled; ‘Creative Spark, The Life and Art of Tony Da.’
+In 2011, Tony Da’s pottery and paintings focused on an exhibit entitled; ‘Creative Spark, The Life, and Art of Tony Da.’
 (Museum of Indian Arts and Culture of Santa Fe 2011-2013.)

-Over the course of his career, Tony Da demanded perfection.
-He was an innovator in his art as well as in his life.
-Tony was known to his family members as a creative perfectionist, and to his collectors as a creative genius.
-Tony’s pottery today is considered to be among the most sought after by collectors.
-Charles King and Richard Spivey co-authored a history of his life and artwork in testament to his legacy titled, 'The Life and Art of Tony Da.’
+Throughout his career, Tony Da demanded perfection.
+As a result, he was an innovator in his art, as well as in his life.
+Tony was known to his family members as a creative perfectionist and to his collectors as a creative genius.
+Today, Tony’s pottery is considered among the most sought-after by collectors.
+Charles King and Richard Spivey co-authored a history of his life, and artwork is a testament to his legacy, ‘The Life and Art of Tony Da.’
 Tony was both an art superstar of his time and a profoundly private individual.
-This portrayal brings the reader into the innovative and volatile world of this noted Potter.
+This portrayal brings the reader into this noted Potter’s innovative and volatile world.